FREE SHIPPING on orders of $85 or more

 Spelling variations of this family name include: Migliori, Migliore, Miori, Mior, Miorelli, Miorel, Miglioretti, Migliorini, Migliorino, Mejorin, Miorin, Miurin, Mioranza, Migliorati and many more.

 This web page shows only a small excerpt of our Migliaccio research.
-Another 251 words (18 lines of text) covering the years 1333, 1440, 1666, 1805, 1684 and 1734 are included under the topic Early Migliaccio History in all our PDF Extended History products.
+Another 251 words (18 lines of text) covering the years 1333, 1440, 1666, 1805, 1684 and 1734 are included under the topic Early Migliaccio History in all our PDF Extended History products and printed products wherever possible.

-Another 39 words (3 lines of text) are included under the topic Early Migliaccio Notables in all our PDF Extended History products.
+Another 26 words (2 lines of text) are included under the topic Early Migliaccio Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name or some of its variants were: Vincenzo Migliori, who arrived in New York in 1893; aboard the Chandernagor, as well as Luigi Migliori, who arrived in New York in 1891 aboard the Burgundia..